 Statistics - archive

 Statistics are boring?
 Hell no!
 They can be very interesting, if you are interested in the ecommerce industry that is.
 Check out this category to see some stunning numbers and data about the ecommerce industry in different European countries or about a certain company.Read more about Statistics

-Ecommerce in Spain was worth 27.96 billion euros in 2018.
-That’s an increase of 17 percent compared to the previous year.
-For this year, a growth of about 20 percent is expected, which would mean ecommerce in Spain will be worth 33.56 billion euros at the end of 2019.
+Ecommerce in Germany grew 9.1 percent last year and was worth around 63 billion euros.
+For this year, a further increase of almost 9 percent is expected.
+This would mean ecommerce in Germany will grow to 68 billion euros at the end of 2019.